Two Hands (1999 film)

-Two Hands is a 1999 Australian comedy crime film written and directed by Gregor Jordan.
+Two Hands is a 1999 Australian crime comedy film written and directed by Gregor Jordan.
 The film stars Heath Ledger as Jimmy, a young man in debt to Pando, a local gangster played by Bryan Brown, and also stars Rose Byrne, David Field, and Susie Porter.
 It won the Australian Film Institute Award for Best Film in 1999.
-It was filmed in 1998 but was not released in Australia until 29 July 1999.
-Before its release, it was screened at the Sundance Film Festival in the United States but was not released to DVD in the US until December 2005.
+It was screened at the 1999 Sundance Film Festival, but did not receive a theatrical release in the United States, where it was instead released straight-to-DVD by Miramax Films on 6 December 2005.

 At the ARIA Music Awards of 1999 the soundtrack was nominated for Best Original Soundtrack Album.